nperezg/biosounds/README.md

 ### Without Docker

-Like any other web app, BioSounds can be installed without Docker.
-Please read the dedicated documentation [here](docs/installation.md).
+Like any other web app, ecoSound-web can be installed without Docker (see Wiki).

 ### Configuration file

 For both cases (with and without Docker), you'll need to set the configuration values in the [config.ini](src/config/config.ini) file, according to your server setup.

-## Live version (SoundEfforts Project - University of Goettingen)

-A working instance of Biosounds can be accessed [here](https://soundefforts.uni-goettingen.de/biosounds) with limited functionality within the open collections.

-## User guide

-We also wrote a [guide](docs/user_guide.md) for end users explaining the basic functionality.